munificent/game-programming-patterns/book/introduction.markdown

 *   After all of this behavior is defined, it starts interacting.
     Monsters bite the hero, potions are mixed together, and bombs blast enemies and friends alike.
-Coordinating that kind of mass constant communication is rare outside of games.
-If you have two documents open in your word processor, they don't talk to each other very often.
+Those interactions must happen without the codebase turning into an intertwined hairball.

 *   And, finally, performance is critical in games.
 Game developers are in a constant race to see who can squeeze the most out of